 Your low back pain is a heterogeneous condition.
 There are many different forms of low back pain and a singular cause or factor is never the only contributor for you to stay healthy and active.

 For some people, sleeping on their back may be the best position to relieve back pain: Lay flat on your back.
 Place a pillow underneath your knees and keep your spine neutral.
 You may also place a small, rolled up towel under the small of your back for added support.

 What Can I Expect at a Physio Appointment?

-The Initial Assessment.
 During an initial session, your physiotherapist will seek to gain a good understanding of the source of your discomfort and will start by providing a full examination.
-Types of Treatment.
-After your initial assessment, your therapy will begin.
+After your physiotherapist has assessed you, they can help you with the appropriate therapy.

 How Do Physiotherapists Treat Patients?

 Physiotherapists employ a multitude of interventions from movement based approaches like exercises to aid your recovery and other interventions like manual therapy, dry needling or IMS, or soft tissue therapy.

 Physiotherapists are primary care providers and no referral is needed prior to your appointment.